-In the interest of promoting student safety and drug-free schools, district officials may occasionally conduct searches.
+In the interest of promoting student safety and drug-free schools, district officials may occasionally conduct searches and investigations.
+District officials may conduct investigations and questions students in accordance with law and district policy regarding a student's own behavior or the conduct of others.